bradchristie/taminations-flutter/assets/c1/swing_and_circle.md

 > ![alt](swing_and_circle_3.png)
 >

-Note: Dancers who end in the outer six can roll if their facing direction changed in the final part of the call.
+Note: Dancers who end in the Outer Six can Roll if their facing direction changed in the final part of the call.
-For example, Swing and Circle 1/4 and Roll:
+For example, "Swing and Circle 1/4 and Roll":

 >
 > ![alt](swing_and_circle_4.png)